WhatsApp co-founder Jan Koum: “Most of startup ideas are absolutely stupid”

 — They often say that immigrants barely have any chance to become successful in a new country.
 Your story disproves this stereotype.
 Do immigrants have a chance to build a career in the US?

 — I can speak about it for hours.
 America is the country built by immigrants.
 The concept of “American dream” is often applied to the people who was not born here.
 On the contrary, they say the first generation is the most successful.
-The first generation is usually very successful in a new country.
+The first generation is actually very successful in a new country.
 Of course, it is not easy.
 I saw what my mother and grandmother who did not speak English went through.
 They moved to the US aged 50 and 60 years.
 It was very hard for them.

 It is very different for the young people.
 Especially now, given the spread of Internet and technologies, the situation is completely different than it used to be 10,20 and 30 years ago.
-But it depends on the particular person.
-If you are lazy, it does not matter which country do you live in.
+But it depends on a particular person.
+If you are lazy, it does not matter which country you live in.
 And if you want to achieve something, change something, it does not matter where you live.

 — It is a very personal decision to immigrate from one country to another.
 I am not the sort of men who likes to give any advice.
 It depends on the situation.

 — Which future do you picture for WhatsApp?